Sufficient conditions for a problem of Polya: Our Results

-It may possible to show that the functions $f_i$ are polynomial functions without appealing to the subspace theorem.
+It might be possible to show each of the functions $f_i(X)$ are polynomial functions without appealing to the subspace theorem.
 However, the approach here is to deduce the nature of rational function via its specialisations.
-After the application of the subspace theorem, we have only used valuation arguments throughout to prove the theorem.

-\subsection{Determining Algebraic integers in Finite iteration}
+\subsection{Determining algebraic integers in finite iteration}